overwolf/overwolf.github.io/README.md

 This is the repo of the Overwolf Developers website - API Documentation, guides, etc.
 This is intended as a quick reference and showcase.

+**NOTE that  It will be about 2 minutes before a content change takes effect**

 ### Search configuration:

 * To customize the look and feel by following the DocSearch documentation see https://community.algolia.com/docsearch/styling.html)